Updated July 10, 2023

 - All scheduled commercial banks and financial institutions are eligible to issue certificates of deposit.

-- Scheduled commercial banks can issue certificates of deposit for a period of7 days to 1 year, while financial institutions can issue them for a period of 1 year to 3 years.
+- Scheduled commercial banks can issue certificates of deposit for 7 days to 1 year, while financial institutions can issue them for 1 year to 3 years.

 - A certificate of deposit in the physical form can be transferred via endorsement and delivery, while the dematerialized one can be transferred just like any other dematerialized security.